BASIC KNOWLEDGE - RENEWABLE ENERGY SOURCES What is renewable energy? Definition, types, and challenges

-When we say, “renewable energy”, “renewable energy sources”, or “green energy” we mean any energy from a source that is not depleted when used, such as the wind or sun; we can use an unlimited amount of the sun or wind’s energy because its supply is infinite.
+When we say, “renewable energy”, “renewable energy sources”, or “green energy” we mean any energy from a source that is not depleted when used, such as the wind or sun.
+We can use an unlimited amount of the sun or wind’s energy because its supply is infinite.

 While renewable energy is sometimes thought of as a new technology, harnessing the power of nature has long since been used for heating, lighting, transportation, and more.
 Wind, for example, has been used for hundreds of years by sailors to move boats across the ocean.
 Meanwhile, farmers have long since relied on the wind to make their windmills turn and grind down grain.
 The sun has also been used for a very long time to help kindle fires and in some cases for cooking.

 However, over the course of the last few hundred years and especially during the industrial revolution, humans have turned to cheaper and dirtier energy sources.
-While these are not more abundant than renewable sources like the sun and wind, they are much more convenient and efficient to use… or, at least, they have been up until now.
+While these are not more abundant than renewable energy sources like the sun and wind, they are much more convenient and efficient to use… or, at least, they have been up until now.

 Now that we have innovative and cheaper ways to capture and retain renewable energy sources such as the sun and wind, renewables are becoming a much more important power source.
-In Europe, for example, energy from renewable sources made up 34 percent of gross electricity consumption, up from 32 percent in 2018.
+In Europe, for example, energy from renewable sources made up 34 % of gross electricity consumption, up from 32 % in 2018.
 The renewables expansion is happening on both a large and small scale, from rooftop solar panels on homes to giant offshore wind farms and battery plants.
 Renewables have become so reliable, in fact, that some rural communities rely on it entirely for lighting and heating.

 What is ‘dirty energy’?